unity8-team/miral/tasks_for_the_interested_reader.md

  - Titlebars.
 The "tiling" window does not offer them at all.

  - Titlebars.
-GTK+ apps provide their own titlebars, bettter integration is needed.
+GTK+ apps provide their own titlebars, better integration is needed.

  - Keyboard layouts.
 It should be possible to configure and use non-US keyboard